Volunteers—The Heart of Hospice

 - Allow a caregiver to enjoy some respite or to attend to matters outside of the home.

-- Assist with a vigil team that ensures a patient is not alone.
+- Sit vigil to ensure a patient is not alone.

 - Provide a complementary therapy with appropriate expertise.

 - Help with patient correspondence.

 - Run errands.

 - Share in game or card playing.

 Patient Care Volunteers

 Visit with patients at their home or in an extended care facility to provide companionship for the patient, to enhance a patient’s quality of life, provide respite for a caregiver, and offer general support as needed.

 Visit the unit on a scheduled basis and sit with patients as needed.
 Volunteers also participate in a variety of activities to support the families and the Inpatient Unit staff.

 Assist in enhancing residents’ quality of life by providing companionship to patients and supporting staff members.